 Kashmir’s truth unfolds through Vivek Agnihotri’s vision

-Sharda Pandit, played by Bhasha Sumbli, is a character that breaks our hearts emotionally to the very end of the film, which sends shivers down the spine.
+Sharda Pandit, played by Bhasha Sumbli, is a character that breaks us emotionally to the very end of the film, which sends shivers down the spine.
 She also works as the film’s assistant director.
 As a result of her fantastic performance, we as an audience want to see more of her in future films.

 The first thing that comes to mind is that each actor’s portrayal does not feel performed or scripted; instead, it appears like each actor has lived their part and experienced the terror that actually occurred.